Including An Internal candidate

 Airtight confidentiality when it comes to candidate information is a best practice in any search, but it is of paramount importance when working with internal candidates.
 It can feel like a big risk for an employee to put themselves on the line by applying for a new position, and they need to be confident that everyone on staff is not going to hear what they said in the interview or why they got turned down.
 I believe that staff or board members not directly involved in the search should have no idea if a staff member has even applied unless the candidate shares that information.
 If there will be a staff member included on the hiring committee and sitting in on interviews, it is even more important that strict confidentiality is observed.
 In this situation, I will sit down with the staff member on the committee and reiterate the importance of keeping all candidate and feedback confidentially within the search committee, both during and after the conclusion of the search.
 I will also let the candidate know I have discussed this with their colleague on the committee and the expectations are clear.
 I take confidentiality very seriously because leaks in this area will erode trust in the process, and can come back to haunt you if people are unhappy with the outcome.

-Tips for working with Internal Candidates
+Tips For Working With Internal Candidates

 Below are some tips for shepherding the process in ways that are both sensitive to the special needs of the internal candidate, and fair to them and everyone else in your pool.